simeononsecurity/simeononsecurity.ch/content/articles/a-guide-to-using-powershell-desired-state-configuration-dsc-for-configuration-management/index.en.md

 ### Test Your Configurations

 **Testing** is a crucial aspect of configuration management.
-Before deploying a DSC configuration, test it on a **non-production environment** to ensure that it works as expected and does not introduce any unintended consequences.
+Before deploying a DSC configuration, test it on a **non-production environment** to ensure that it works as expected and doesn't introduce any unintended consequences.
 You can also use tools like [Pester](https://github.com/pester/Pester) for automated testing of your DSC configurations.

 ______